-Think back.
-When you first became a Christian, what things did you do?
-You thought about the Lord!
-You thought about Him all the time, in fact.
-You delighted to communicate with Him.
+And then, of course, you delighted to communicate with Him.
 You talked to Him in prayer, and you read His Word so He could talk to you.
-You went to church not out of duty because You were so thankful for the new life He'd given you.
+You went to church as often as you could, not out of duty, because You were so thankful for the new life He'd given you.
 You got excited about worshipping Him.
 You told other people about Him and what He had done for you.
-You thought about heaven and what it would be like to see Him.
+You thought about heaven and what it will be like to see Him.
 That's what you did.

-So if that's what you did, Jesus says do it again.
+So if that's what you did, Jesus says to do it again.
 If your first love has grown cold, repeat!
 Go back and do what you did at the beginning.
 Do the first works.
 Make prayer and Bible study a priority.
-Make church and worship a priority.
+Make church a priority.
+Make the worship of Christ a priority.
 Make witnessing and meditation a priority.